tweag/python-monorepo-example/2017-09-01-free-monads.md

 - You want to run only one of these (or none at all if they all fail).

 So now we need to be able to run things without running them.
-Free monads help here because if you target it a free monad, you know it'll be easy to interpret it in many target environments.
+Free monads help here because if you target a free monad, you know it'll be easy to interpret it in many target environments.
 This is because they are *free*, and the definition of a free object (in a category) says that they are easy to map *from*.